Valuable Information for Commercial Real Estate Investors

 Interstate 5 and State Highway 99 are the major north-south routes that run the entire length of the valley.
 Other main routes include State Highways 33, 41, 43, 65, 132, 140, 178, 180, and 198.

 The San Joaquin Valley is California’s leading agricultural producing region, and five of its counties – Fresno, Kern, Tulare, Merced, and Stanislaus – rank among the state’s top 10 counties in farm production value.
 Oil and gas also are important industries in the San Joaquin region.
 The deepest wells and about half of the largest oil fields are found in Kern County, as is the Elkhorn Hills Naval Petroleum Reserve.
-Recent geological studies indicate that Kings County may have a larger reserve of Monterey shale beneath its surface than North Dakota.
+Geological studies indicate that Kings County may have a larger reserve of Monterey shale beneath its surface than North Dakota.
 Lemoore Naval Air Station is in Kings County and is home for the Pacific Strike Fighter Wing.
 Many other companies make their headquarters in the valley including manufacturing industries, who like the central location for shipping purposes.

 Those who live in the Central Valley find plenty to do from fine restaurants, to world-class entertainment, to unique events.
 The World Ag Expo in Tulare County is the largest agricultural exposition in the world, annually bringing in over 100,000 people over a three-day period.
-However, the largest influx of visitors comes from drive-through tourists — folks who are traveling through the valley to major cities like San Francisco, Los Angeles, and Sacramento.
+However, the largest influx of visitors come from drive-through tourists — folks who are traveling through the valley to major cities like San Francisco, Los Angeles, and Sacramento.
 Or maybe they are heading west to the beach or east to Yosemite.
 While driving through this great valley, they stop, eat, drink, and sleep overnight bringing valuable income into the economy.

 Climate and Geography